Protein Chocolate Peppermint Cake

 Sammi Ricke

-Make this peppermint chocolate protein cake in just over 30 minutes for a decadent single-serving dessert secretly full of protein!
+Make this rich, chocolatey chocolate peppermint cake in 30 minutes for a gluten-free, high-protein dessert recipe!

 5 from 1 vote